alcrene/publish-to-pypi/README.md

     - Environments
         - Create 2 environments
             - `release`
-                - Wait timer: 15 minutes
+                - Wait timer: 15 minutes[^why-timer]
                 - Limit to protected branches
             - `release-testpypi`
                 - Limit to protected branches

+[^why-timer]: Once a package is published to PyPI, it cannot be replaced except by publishing a new version with a newer version number.
+The timer is intended to give you time to realize a mistake and cancel the `release` action before it runs.

-## Add GitHub workflows
+### Add GitHub workflows

-- Add the three GitHub workflow files to `.github/workflows/`
+- Copy the three GitHub workflow files from this repo to your project repo under `.github/workflows/`

-- Edit `.github/workflows/build.yml` as needed:
+- Edit `.github/workflows/build.yml` as needed.
-    + Check Python version
+    + In particular, check that the Python version is appropriate.

-### Description of the workflows
+#### Description of the workflows

 - `build.yml`:
     + Will build the distribution files (runs `python3 -m build`)